 Why Professionals Choose the Fullscript Formulary

-Your health is on the line.
-Health professionals know that many other online and retail options set a very low bar for quality–sometimes amazingly low.
-The Fullscript formulary is the most secure online source for the highest quality brands securely sourced to assure freshness and purity.
+Health professionals know that many online and retail options set a very low bar for quality– sometimes amazingly low.
+The Fullscript formulary is the most secure online source for the highest quality brands, securely sourced to assure freshness and purity.
 Here’s what makes Fullscript the best:

-• Meticulous vetting of brand quality.
-Health professionals trust Fullscript to continuously monitor the quality of each item on the platform.
-Other retailers operate with profit as their highest or only motive when choosing brands.
-Fullscript cares only about quality and reliability.
-Unlike discount stores, large online marketplaces, and other retailers you won’t find ingredients sourced from China or other questionable locations or companies.
+Meticulous vetting of brand quality.
+Meticulous vetting of brand quality.
+Health professionals trust Fullscript to monitor the quality of every item.
+While other retailers prioritize profit above all else, Fullscript focuses solely on quality and reliability.
+Unlike discount stores and large online marketplaces, you won’t find ingredients sourced from China or other questionable suppliers.

-• Free shipping over $50 and best prices when you order through Supplement Sciences.
+Free shipping over $50and best prices when you order through Supplement Sciences.

-• Easy Sign-up & No Spam Email: Click the “View Product” button below to be taken to Fullscript’s login page where you can quickly create your secure account with just your name, email, and phone number.
+Easy Sign-up & No Spam Email: Click “View Product” or the button below to be taken to Fullscript’s login page where you can quickly create your secure account with just your name, email, and phone number.
 Then you will be taken directly to the product page.

 When you purchase linked products presented on this page, Supplement Sciences, LLC receives affiliate fees so that our dietitians can continue to create great content.